jakobnissen/jakobnissen.github.io/posts/latency.md

 To understand _those_, we have to look at how Julia deals with _uninferable code_, that is, code where the compiler doesn't know the types of all variables.

 ### Invalidations and uninferability
-Because Julia is supposed to be expressive, high-level, dynamic and interactive, it's an absolute non-starter to require Julia code to be completely inferible, as static languages require.
+Because Julia is supposed to be expressive, high-level, dynamic and interactive, it's an absolute non-starter to require Julia code to be completely inferable, as static languages require.
 It _must_ be possible to run, and therefore compile, code where the compiler do not know all types, and so the Julia compiler is designed to handle a kind of "gradual typing", where only partial type information is known.

 Of course, with only partial type information, the compiler produces much slower code that checks all types at runtime, and it is limited in its optimisations.